dazzyddos/OSINT_AI_Agent/README.md

 A multi-agent OSINT (Open Source Intelligence) reconnaissance framework built with [LangGraph](https://github.com/langchain-ai/langgraph).
 This project demonstrates how to orchestrate specialized AI agents that collaborate to perform comprehensive security reconnaissance on target domains.

 Note: This is a simple tool built for learning purposes to demonstrate how to get started with building AI Agents in the cybersecurity field.
-For a detailed walkthrough and explanation, check out the accompanying blog post: Building AI Agents for Cybersecurity with LangGraph.
+For a detailed walkthrough and explanation, check out the accompanying blog post: [Building Your First Cybersecurity AI Agent with LangGraph](https://medium.com/seercurity-spotlight/building-your-first-cybersecurity-ai-agent-with-langgraph-d27107ac872a).

 ## Overview